-The first section of judging will be technical.
-Scores will be added up and all the steaks attaining more than the top standard will be given a Gold medal to highlight the best quality achievable.
+The first section of judging is technical.
+Scores are added up and all the steaks attaining more than the top standard will be given a Gold medal to highlight the best quality achievable.

 The top-scoring Gold medal winners from each category will progress to the second stage of judging, which determines the category winners.

-The scores awarded here for each steak will be added to the total from Stage 1, making one final score.
+The scores awarded here for each steak are added to the total from Stage 1, making one final score.
 At that point, the World’s Best Sirloin, World’s Best Rib Eye and the World’s Best Fillet will be decided.
 The highest scoring Grass-fed and Grain-fed steaks will also be recognised.

-The steak with the highest overall score will be declared the World’s Best Steak and its supplier given the title World’s Best Steak Producer.
+The steak with the highest overall score is declared the World’s Best Steak and its supplier is given the title World’s Best Steak Producer.

 The judging is independent and monitored at every stage.
-All steaks will be coded throughout the judging process so that the producer’s name and country of origin will not be revealed until both Stage 1 and Stage 2 are complete.
+All steaks are coded throughout the judging process so that the producer’s name and country of origin will not be revealed until both Stage 1 and Stage 2 are complete.
 In this challenge, there is no minimum or maximum maturation date for products entered into the competition.
-Every steak will be judged on its own merits against the internationally agreed judging criteria.
+Every steak is judged on its own merits against the internationally agreed judging criteria.